Arborescences of Random Covering Graphs: Covering Graphs

 We do not require a covering graph to be connected.
 However, disconnected graphs contain no arborescences, so our main quantity of interest $A_{\tilde v}(\tilde{\Gamma})$ is always $0$ in the disconnected case.

-\begin{df} A \emph{weighted permutation-voltage graph} $\Gamma = (V, E, \wt, \nu)$ is a weighted directed multigraph with each edge $e$ also labeled by a permutation $\nu(e) = \sigma_e\in S_k$, the symmetric group on $k$ letters.
+\begin{df} Fix an integer $k$.
+A \emph{weighted permutation-voltage graph} $\Gamma = (V, E, \wt, \nu)$ is a weighted directed multigraph with each edge $e$ also labeled by a permutation $\nu(e) = \sigma_e\in S_k$, the symmetric group on $k$ letters.
 This labeling is called the \emph{voltage} of the edge $e$.
 Note that the voltage of an edge $e$ is independent of the weight of $e$. \end{df}